 In our experience, the crucial success elements of peace processes can many times be best guaranteed if the conflict prevention and resolution efforts are embedded in nationally-led entities within the existing political systems.
 Our underlying assumption in this context is that to prevent and resolve conflicts, external mediators or peace processes that are separate from the political and societal practices may not always be needed.

 CMI plays a constructive role in working directly with the key actors responsible for broader political processes, such as national dialogues, parliamentary work and societal, political and legislative reforms.
 We can bring together the best practices of mediation and dialogue – namely trust building, inclusion and analytical frameworks which emphasize political compromises over competition – and integrate them with national political practices.
-The activities can focus on direct support to national actors.
-However, the activities often consist of well-coordinated dialogue efforts through which CMI can provide venues for informal exchange of ideas under the umbrella of nationally owned processes.

 WOMEN IN PEACEMAKING